Azure/azure-docs-sdk-java/docs-ref-services/preview/search-documents-readme.md

 * Create and manage indexers that pull data from Azure into an index.
 * Create and manage skillsets that add AI enrichment to data ingestion.
 * Create and manage analyzers for advanced text analysis or multi-lingual content.
-* Optimize results through scoring profiles to factor in business logic or freshness.
+* Optimize results through semantic ranking and scoring profiles to factor in business logic or freshness.

 [Source code][source_code] | [Package (Maven)][package] | [API reference documentation][api_documentation]| [Product documentation][search_docs] | [Samples][samples]